Hungry Monster Crochet Trick or Treat Bag

 Rows 4 – 5: Ch 1, 2 sc in the same st as ch 1, sc in each st across to the last st, 2 sc in the last st. Turn.
 (48 sts) at the end of Row 5.

 Rows 6 – 7: Ch 1, sc in each st across.
-Turn (48 sts
+Turn.
+(48 sts)

 Row 8: Ch 1, 2 sc in the same st as ch 1, sc in each st across to the last st, 2 sc in the last st. Turn.
 (50 sts)

-Row 9: Ch 1, 2 sc in the same st as ch 1, sc in each st across to the last st, 2 sc in the next st, loosely ch 8, skip over the gap created by the mouth and join yarn w/ a sc in the next st (first st of this rnd).
+Row 9: Ch 1, 2 sc in the same st as ch 1, sc in each st across to the last st, 2 sc in the next st, loosely ch 8, skip over the gap created by the mouth and join yarn with a standing sc in the next st (first st of this rnd).
 (52 sts + 8 chs + sc join)

 Do not fasten off.
 Do not Turn.
 Continue on to Body of Monster.